Returning home to find your house in a 'different country'

 The Kremlin remains silent on the vote, neither ruling it out nor welcoming it.
 Russia's state news agency TASS reports Kremlin spokesperson Dmitry Peskov saying: "I will not comment on this issue, this is not our matter."

-But tacit support from Russia is clear: in April this year, the Russian Duma ratified a treaty on the demarcation of the state border of South Ossetia.
+But tacit support from Russia is clear: in April 2016, the Russian Duma ratified a treaty on the demarcation of the state border of South Ossetia.

 As tensions ratchet up, both Russia and Georgia have conducted military training exercises, posturing at each other across the border.